Berry Hill Primary School

 - Latest Overall effectiveness Good 1

-- Previous Ofsted grade: Requires improvement on 28th November 2017
+- Previous Ofsted grade: Satisfactory on 23rd June 2010

 - Ofsted report: View the Ofsted report

 This is not currently a GSG-reviewed school.

 The schools we choose, and what we say about them, are founded on parents’ views.
 If you know this school, please share your views with us.

 Overall school performance (for comparison or review only)